nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Mark a deadline as done: `done`

-Marks deadline(s) in the application to be done.
+Marks deadline in the application to be done.

-Format: `done INDEX…`
+Format: `done INDEX`
 * The index refers to the index number shown in the displayed person list.
 * The index must be a positive integer 1, 2, 3, …​
 * Index must be available on the list else an error will be thrown

 Example:
 * Using `list` to show all deadlines, the user wants to mark the 5th deadline as done.
-Users use command `done 5` to mark the 5th deadline.
+Users use command `done 5` to mark the 5th deadline as done.

 ### Sort deadlines: `sort`

 Sorts deadlines according to the specified parameter.

-Format: sort `[/dt] [/mc] [/pt]`
+Format: sort `[dateTime] [taskName] [moduleCode] [priorityTag] [weightage]`
-* Deadlines can be sorted according to these three parameters: date & time `/dt`, module code `/mc` or priority tag `/pt`.
-If no arguments are given, assumed to be sorted based on date.
+* Deadlines can be sorted according to these three parameters: date & time `dateTime`, module code `moduleCode`, priority tag `priorityTag`, weightage `weightage`, and task name `taskName`.
+* If no arguments given, an error will be thrown.
 * For `date & time`, the deadlines will be sorted in ascending order, with the earliest deadline placed first.
 * For `module code`, the deadlines will be sorted according to the lexicographical ordering of the module codes.
 * For `priority tag`, the deadlines will be sorted according to this order: HIGH > MEDIUM > LOW.
 Deadlines with a high priority will then be shown at the top of the list.
+* For `weightage`, the deadlines will be sorted in ascending order, with the lowest weightage deadline placed first.
+* For `taskName`, the deadlines will be sorted according to the lexicographical ordering of the task name.

 ### Clear Application: `clear`